John Aldridge (artist): Legacy

-Aldridge's art work is with the British Council and in the London collections of the Tate Gallery, the National Portrait Gallery, the Victoria and Albert Museum, and the Royal Academy.
+Aldridge's artwork is with the British Council and in the London collections of the Tate Gallery, the National Portrait Gallery, the Victoria and Albert Museum, and the Royal Academy.

-The major holding of Aldridge's work is in the North West Essex Collection of the Fry Art Gallery in Saffron Walden, Essex.
+A major holding of Aldridge's work is in the North West Essex Collection of the Fry Art Gallery in Saffron Walden, Essex.
 In 1999, the Fry Art Gallery presented a show of his oils and in 2000 an exhibition of his drawings and prints.
 An exhibition of his landscape oils and other works from across his career was held at the Fry from 7 September to 27 October 2013.

+Some of his works were included in the Fry gallery's exhibition of Great Bardfield artists, held from 2 April to 29 October 2023.